ionic-team/ionic-docs/docs/api/radio-group.md

 />

-A radio group is a group of [radio buttons](radio.md).
+A radio group is a container for a group of [radio buttons](./radio).
 It allows a user to select at most one radio button from a set.
 Checking one radio button that belongs to a radio group unchecks any previous checked radio button within the same group.

 ## Interfaces